Some stability results of positive mass theorem for uniformly asymptotically flat $3$-manifolds: Preliminaries

 \subsection{Asymptotically flat $3$-manifolds}

-In this section, we recall some basic facts and estimates of asymptotically flat $3$-manifold.
+In this section, we recall some basic facts and estimates of an asymptotically flat (AF) $3$-manifold.
 Let $(M^3, g)$ be a complete AF $3$-manifold.
-By Lemma 4.1 in \cite{HuiskenIlmanen01}, we know inside $M$ there is a trapped compact region $T$ whose topological boundary consists of smooth embedded minimal $2$-spheres.
-The exterior region $M_{ext}$ is defined as the metric completion of a connected component of $M \setminus T$ associated to one end.
-Then $M_{ext}$ is connected and AF, has a compact minimal boundary, and contains no other compact minimal surfaces (even immersed).
+According to Lemma 4.1 in \cite{HuiskenIlmanen01}, there exists a trapped compact region $T$ inside $M$, whose topological boundary consists of smooth embedded minimal $2$-spheres.
+The exterior region, denoted as $M_{ext}$, is defined as the metric completion of a connected component of $M \setminus T$ associated with one end.
+It is worth noting that $M_{ext}$ is connected and AF, possesses a compact minimal boundary, and does not contain any other compact minimal surfaces (even immersed).

-We have the following Riemannian Penrose inequality proved in \cite{HuiskenIlmanen01, Bray01}.
+We have the following Riemannian Penrose inequality, which was proved by Huisken-Ilmanen \cite{HuiskenIlmanen01} for each connected component of $\partial M_{ext}$ and by Bray \cite{Bray01} for the total area.

-\begin{prop} Let $(M^3, g)$ be a complete AF $3$-manifold with nonnegative scalar curvature, with total mass $m(g)$.
-For an exterior region $M_{ext}$ associated to one end, the total area of the boundary is bounded by
+\begin{thm} Let $(M^3, g)$ be a complete AF $3$-manifold with nonnegative scalar curvature and total mass $m(g)$.
+For an exterior region $M_{ext}$ associated with one end, the total area of its boundary is bounded from above by